 Also in July 2014, the Company appointed a new CEO, Manuel Paolo A. Villar, who has been a director of the Company since 2012.
-Concurrently, Andrew Russell resigned as CEO, but will remain as an Executive Director.
+Concurrently, Andrew Russell resigned as CEO, but remains with the Company as an Executive Director.
 In addition, the following directors resigned: Robert Russell, Max Anhoury and Terry Krepiakevich; and the following directors were appointed: Anacordita McGee and Yolanda Coronel-Armenta.